-- There will be a total of 5 internal assessments conducted during the semester. - The sum total scores of the assessments will be scaled to 50 marks and considered for CIE. - The minimum passing score on CIE must be 40% in order to be eligible for SEE.
+- There will be a total of 5 internal assessments conducted during the semester. - The sum total scores of the assessments will be scaled to 50 marks and considered for CIE. - The minimum passing score on CIE must be 40%.

 Books (Title of the Book/Name of the author/Name of the publisher/Edition and Year) Text Books